Breaking down 6 common retirement planning myths

 Myth #3: Social Security won’t last

-Though the solvency of the Social Security program is an ongoing topic of conversation, if you’re in or nearing retirement, it is not likely to materially affect you.
+Though the solvency of the Social Security program is an ongoing topic of conversation, if you’re already in retirement and receiving Social Security benefits, it is not likely to materially affect you.

 Myth #4: I can work for as long as I need to

 Longer life spans may mean more years in retirement and possibly more years working past age 65.
-However, given the uncertainties of aging, it may not be realistic to expect to work as long as you need or want to.
-For example, half of all early retirements are due to illness or disability.
+However, the retirement planning myth that you can work as long as needed doesn’t account for the uncertainties of aging, it may not be realistic to expect to work as long as you need or want to.

 Myth #5: I’ll spend less (and pay less taxes)